 There are a few options for accommodation, the most basic one and closest to the spot is the Kite Village Camp.
-It’s basically a camp made out of caravans with wood paneling so you have a terrace and some seating options, a table and a seat.
+It’s basically a camp made out of caravans with wood panelling so you have a terrace and some seating options, a table and a seat.
 The whole atmosphere is very comfy and chilled out, it’s a good place for solo travellers since you meet new people quite easily and the camp feels like a little family.
-If you want something a little more up market and don’t mind staying a bit further away from the spot book into a hotel, you can also go to the Wadi Lahmy Azur Resort (****) or LahamiBay Beach Resort (*****).
-Both hotels offer free transfer to the kite spot.
+There is also a Kite Village Hotel directly behind the kite centre, with 35 bungalows, offering breakfast and dinner, served in our restaurant in the caravan camp.
+If you want something a little more upmarket and don’t mind staying a bit further away from the spot book into a hotel, you can also go to the Wadi Lahmy Azur Resort (****) or LahamiBay Beach Resort (*****).
+Both hotels offer free transfers to the kite spot.

 Maui is a can't-miss kiteboarding destination.
 With warm weather, consistent wind, and an endless list of no-wind activities, a visit to Maui is a no brainer.
 A strong, steady wind blows from the north most of the year.
 During the winter months, however, southerly Kona winds can light up the southern shores.
 The scenic crystal blue water and lush green…